ZhaofangHan/Acorn-Barnacle-Genome/README.md

    $ sh psmc.sh

-3. tree_pipeline.sh and muscle_Gblocks.sh  ##
+3. phylogenetic_tree  ##
-   Those two programs are used to contrust phylogenetic tree.
+   The program is used to contrust phylogenetic tree.

    $ sh tree_pipeline.sh
-   $ sh muscle_Gblocks.sh

 4. pickUnigeneFromFa.py ##
    The python script was use to select genes from a FASTA file.

-   $ python pickUnigeneFromFa.py fastaFile lociInfo
+   $ python pickUnigeneFromFa.py fastaFile lociInfo  ##
    Note: lociInfo format: queryGene Begin End

+5. ka_ks  ##
+   The program is used to calculate ka and ks.

+   $ sh run_ka_ks.sh